ubports/docs.ubports.com/porting-guide-work/modern-porting/standalone-kernel/device-config.rst

 The deviceinfo file is the central configuration point for your Ubuntu Touch port.
 It controls the build process and defines device-specific parameters.

+Below is a list of the minimal required settings for basic functionality, as well as a few more detailed options.
+For a complete reference of all available parameters, see :doc:`../../resources/deviceinfo-reference`.

 File Location and Format
 ------------------------
 The deviceinfo file must be in the root of your device port repository.
 It contains shell variables that configure various aspects of the build and device behavior.